 Chances are you have some goals you’d like to tick off in your lifetime.

 Maybe you want to visit three dozen countries, buy a house, retire by the time you’re 55, or start a family and send your children off to college.

-    Chances are also good that you won’t be able to achieve those goals — unless you have a plan.
-Specifically, a financial plan.
+Chances are also good that you won’t be able to achieve those goals — unless you have a specific financial plan.

 A financial plan is a document that allows you to map out the life you want and how to get there.

 It sounds complicated, but don’t worry.
 We’ll break it down so you know exactly what to expect when making your own financial plan.

 The Benefits of Creating a Financial Plan